- First President of the Women’s International League for Peace and Freedom

 - Was designated as a traitor by the Senate Judiciary Committee

 - Early advocate of the welfare state

-Growing ever-more fond of socialism, Addams became increasingly vocal in her demand that the government supply welfare services to the poor.
+Troubled by “overaccumulation at one end of society and destitution at the other,” Addams herself grew ever-more fond of socialism and became increasingly vocal in her demand that the government supply welfare services to the poor.
 She developed into one of the earliest and most determined advocates of the welfare state.

-Hull House staffers immersed themselves in the Chicago and Illinois politics of the day; Addams herself became the garbage commissioner of the city’s 19th ward; others were appointed to different state and local commissions.
+Hull House staffers immersed themselves in the Chicago and Illinois politics of the day.
+Addams, for instance, became the garbage commissioner of the city’s 19th ward; others were appointed to different state and local commissions.
 Addams also became embroiled in one of the great labor disputes of her time, the Pullman Strike of 1894.
 In writing of the strike, Addams made clear Hull House’s unequivocal support of trade unionism.
 She further insisted that capitalism conflicted with her group’s “ethical demands” not only for “social righteousness but for social order.”

-Addams suffered a heart attack in 1926 and never fully regained her health thereafter.
-She was awarded the Nobel Peace Prize in 1931, and she died in 1935.
+Addams had a heart attack in 1926 and never fully regained her health thereafter — suffering several more heart attacks after 1931.
+She was awarded the Nobel Peace Prize in 1931, and she died on May 21, 1935.